simplymichael/express-graphql-server/README.md

       The function receives an `express-session` instance as its first argument.
       (Defaults to a new `MemoryStore` instance).

-      `express-graphql-server` comes with an implementation for Redis store.
+      `express-graphql-server` comes with an implementation that returns a Redis store instance.
-      If you plan to use Redis as session store and have a Redis instance running, you can use the included Redis store implementation.
+      If you have a Redis instance running and plan to use Redis as a session store, you can use the included Redis store implementation.
       See the [examples](examples) folder and the [Example](#example) section for how to do this.
 - **schema {Array} [required]:** GraphQL schema definition strings